ymy-k/ymy-k.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*: &nbsp;🚀🚀 We release [LogicOCR](https://ymy-k.github.io/LogicOCR.github.io/), a benchmark designed to evaluate the logical reasoning abilities of Large Multimodal Models (LMMs) on text-rich images, while minimizing reliance on domain-specific knowledge.
+We offer key insights for enhancing multimodal reasoning.
 - *2024.11*: &nbsp;🎉🎉 Hi-SAM is accepted by **IEEE TPAMI**.
 - *2024.09*: &nbsp;🎉🎉 One paper about video text spotting is accepted by **NeurIPS 2024**.